Sherman County, Oregon Demographics 2026

 Economy, Income & Housing

 The median household income in Sherman County is $59,500.
 This is 26% lower than the state median of $80,426.
-Compared to the national median of $78,538, household income here is 24% lower.
+It is also 24% lower than the national median of $78,538.
 The poverty rate stands at 17.9%.
 This is 50% higher than the state poverty rate of 11.9%.
 The unemployment rate is 0.8%.
 This is 84% lower than the state rate of 5.4%.
 The median home value is $206,700.
 Housing costs are 54% lower than the state median of $454,200.
 The home-value-to-income ratio is 3.5x.
 67.1% of occupied housing units are owner-occupied.
 This homeownership rate is 6% higher than the state average of 63.4%.

 Race & Ethnicity